MrYansong/CasSeqGCN/README.md

 # CasSeqGCN
-CasSeqGCN: Combining Network Structure and Temporal Sequence to Predict Information Cascades
+CasSeqGCN: Combining Network Structure and Temporal Sequence to Predict Information Cascades An end-to-end deep learning framework, which combines the structural and temporal features to predict the growth size of a given cascade.

 Requirements
 The codebase is implemented in Python 3.7.7. package versions used for development are just below.